01 of 05

 Designing Monochrome, Contrast, and Equal Value Color Schemes

 Once you have your greyscale sketch or photo of your building exterior to show you where to repeat your three chosen colors, it is time to pick the type of color scheme you want to use.
-Notice that we still haven't talked about picking the actual colors, this is all the process of working out the design of the color scheme, which will work with the colors you eventually choose.
-I've chosen colors for these schemes which illustrate the effects, rather than looking for colors that work together.
+Notice that we still haven't talked about picking the actual colors; this is all the process of working out the design of the color scheme, which will work with the colors you eventually choose.

 Three Simple Systems of Choosing Colors - Although you can make color schemes work with any method of picking colors, there are three methods that make it easier to get the effects you expect.
 In the three schemes laid out in the photo on this page, the colors all follow the pattern of repeat laid out in the greyscale version created to highlight and shade the various parts of the building deemed as important.